Catering Service with healthy snacks now available

-Let us to the cooking for you
+Let us do the cooking for you.

 All students attending OESJ Elementary School and OESJ Junior/Senior High School receive free breakfast and lunch.
 Students will receive a monthly menu indicating the breakfast and “hot lunch” of the day.
 The menus are also posted on this website.
 Sandwiches are also offered daily, such as peanut butter and jelly.
 Milk or juice is provided for each meal along with a snack.
 For information on this program, please call Myra Trumbull at (518) 568-2014, ext.
 113.